Seeds

 Connected pages clay soil | extreme clay soil | plants for clay soil | compost 1 | compost 2 | compost 3 | improving the soil | pruning | soil types | the basics | Unwanted visitors

 The main soil improving ingredient is good old organic matter.
 If your garden is new then you probably won't have any garden compost around.
-The chances of scrounging any is negligible, if some one has bothered to make it, then they won't want to give it away.
+The chances of scrounging any is negligible, if some one has bothered to make it, then they probably won't want to give it away.

 Organic matter is needed in bulk, not as concentrated chicken manure pellets and the like, though these are good for adding nutrients.